ChaseChipres/Android-InstagramClone/README.md

 - [x] User can view the last 20 posts submitted to "Instagram".
 - [x] User can pull to refresh the last 20 posts submitted to "Instagram".
 - [x] The user should switch between different tabs - viewing all posts (feed view), capture (camera and photo gallery view) and profile tabs (posts made) using fragments and a Bottom Navigation View.
-(2 points)

 ## Video Walkthrough